FrancescoMonaco/PhDPresentation/slides.md

 <br>

-- Algorithms with predictions is a new framework to design algorithms that use a predictor to improve their performance.
+- Algorithms with predictions is a new framework to design algorithms that use a <span v-mark.yellow="1">predictor</span> to improve their performance.

-- They keep the theoretical guarantees of the original algorithm while improving their performance in the <span v-mark.yellow="1">average case</span>.
+- They keep the theoretical guarantees of the original algorithm while improving their performance in the <span v-mark.yellow="2">average case</span>.

-- The predictors are usually neural models <span v-mark.red="2">trained</span> on data that is similar to the one used in the algorithm.
+- The predictors are usually neural models <span v-mark.red="3">trained</span> on data that is similar to the one used in the algorithm.
 ---
 transition: fade
 ---